Who wouldn’t want to expand their talents to include computer coding?

 One of the most well-known coding education services around is Codecademy, with courses teaching a dozen major programming languages.
-In this Codecademy review, we’ll answer the question “is Codecademy any good?” and compare the platform to another popular coding education platform, Treehouse.
+In this Codecademy review, we’ll answer the question “is Codecademy any good?” and compare the platform to another popular coding education platform, Pluralsight.
 In the end, we’ll decide which online tech school is the best.

-Codecademy and Treehouse are both code learning services offered via the internet to users all over the world.
+Codecademy and Pluralsight are both code learning services offered via the internet to users all over the world.
 They offer a variety of services, including training in HTML, CSS, Python, Java, SQL, and more depending on the type of coding the customer wishes to learn.

 As far as payment goes, the two companies offer different options.
-Codecademy also has a three-tier system, including Free, Pro, and Intensive.
+Codecademy also has a three-tier price system, including Free, Pro, and Intensive.

 Both services boast a wide circle of colleagues, teachers, and mentors who are willing to help students keep track of, review, and improve on materials.

 On Codecademy, everything support related is placed onto their community page website.
 They have a wide range of forums, from beginning welcome boards, to specific programming language boards.
 Access to the community information can come without a log-in, however, if clients want specific questions answered they must create an account and pay for a lesson program.
 The navigation of their community page is a bit hard to get through, broad categories all lumped together with no explanation as to their function.
 Again, using their community page requires a prior knowledge of coding jargon.

 There is also an exclusive Slack channel for users, which provides all the benefits of organization as well as giving the user control of what content they do and do not what to see.
 The ability to navigate Slack is another valuable skill to have, since many employers are using the program to connect with their remote employees or to work on projects together as a group.